Shreeeram/lifespan-calc/README.md

 # Lifespan-Calculator

 ## Introduction
-Span of human being depends on few parameters based on which this algorithm is written to calculate the life span This takes human behaviour into consideration and evolve periodically with Genetic algorithm.
+Span of human being depends on few parameters like health, activities, DNA, body status, etc. Based on these this application is written to calculate the life span.

-You need to install below applications and how to install them
+Our app takes every parameters of human behaviour into consideration for calculation and also evolve periodically with Genetic algorithm.

 ### Language